Finschia/tm-db/README.md

-# Forked Tendermint DB for LFB SDK and Ostracon
+# Forked Tendermint DB for LBM SDK and Ostracon

 Common database interface for various database backends.
-This is forked for applications built on [Ostracon](https://github.com/line/ostracon), such as the [LFB SDK](https://github.com/line/lfb-sdk) from [Tendermint tm-db](https://github.com/tendermint/tm-db), but can be used independently of these as well.
+This is forked for applications built on [Ostracon](https://github.com/line/ostracon), such as the [LBM SDK](https://github.com/line/lbm-sdk) from [Tendermint tm-db](https://github.com/tendermint/tm-db), but can be used independently of these as well.

 ### Minimum Go Version

-Go 1.15+
+Go 1.16+

 ## Supported Database Backends